ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-setup.md

 You need to tell Mbed CLI where to find the toolchains that you want to use for compiling.
 Mbed CLI supports the following toolchains:

-- <a href="https://developer.arm.com/products/software-development-tools/compilers/arm-compiler-5/downloads" target="_blank">Arm Compiler 5</a>.
+- [Arm Compiler 5](https://developer.arm.com/products/software-development-tools/compilers/arm-compiler-5/downloads).
 Use version 5.06 of Arm Compiler 5.
 Versions older than 5.06 might be incompatible with the tools.
-- <a href="https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads" target="_blank">GNU Arm Embedded toolchain (GCC) version 6</a>.
+- [GNU Arm Embedded toolchain (GCC) version 6](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
 Use version 6 of GCC Arm Embedded; version 5.0 or any older version might be incompatible with the tools.
-- <a href="https://www.iar.com/iar-embedded-workbench/#!?architecture=ARM" target="_blank">IAR EWARM 7</a>.
+- [IAR EWARM 7](https://www.iar.com/iar-embedded-workbench/#!?architecture=ARM).
 Use versions 7.70 to 7.80.x of the IAR EWARM; other versions might be incompatible with the tools.

 You must inform Mbed CLI about the location of your compiler using one of the following methods.